-- Follow League nonpartisanship policies. - Support the League mission of empowering voters and defending democracy in their community. - Promote the League through newsletters, social media, voter education events, etc. - Maintain the current minimum paid membership required by the state Board unless given exemption by the state Board.23 - Conduct an annual meeting to adopt a budget and select a leadership team. - Meet regularly-a minimum of four leadership meetings and four membership meetings annually. - Attend training for the leadership team at least once every 2 years. - Support and never oppose League positions. - Provide annual report and leadership contact information to the state office by June 30 annually.
+- Follow League nonpartisanship policies. - Support the League mission of empowering voters and defending democracy in their community. - Promote the League through newsletters, social media, voter education events, etc. - Conduct an annual meeting to adopt a plan including any funding requirements and select a leadership team. - Meet regularly in person or virtually-a minimum of four membership meetings annually. - Support and never oppose League positions. - Provide annual report and leadership contact information to the state Board by June 30 annually.